dramsammy/ScrabbleLanterna/README.md

 1. In the terminal, run: bash run.sh
 2. Assuming you have made it here...
 WELCOME TO OUR GAME!!!!
    This is our menu screen, press 1 to play the game(DO THIS), 2 to view the instructions(what you are already reading!) or e to exit.
-3. You will now be prompted to enter how many players are playing, press enter, and then type name of each player and enter.
-4. You are now in the main screen hub!!!!!
+3. You are now in the main screen hub!!!!!
    To your upper left you will see each players and their score, at this point they are all 0.
    Just below that, you will see the piece to points key with how many points you will get from playing each tile.
 Followed by    the board color to multiplier key.
    On the right, you can see the board!!!!!